cheenamalhotra/cli/docs/reference/commandline/inspect.md

 ## Examples

+NOTE: To run the following commands in CMD/Powershell, replace single quotes (') with double quotes (")

 ### Get an instance's IP address

 For the most part, you can pick out any field from the JSON in a fairly